 There is an extra charge for late payments, unless agreed.
-If you pay late you must pay extra (interest is added at 5% above the Lloyds TSB bank base in force at the time).
+If you pay late you must pay extra (interest is added at 5% above the Lloyds bank base in force at the time).
 We can cancel a course that has not been paid for.
-You can pay either in Pounds Sterling £GBP) to our GBP account with Lloyds TSB bank or in Euro to our AIB Euro account.
+You must pay in Pounds Sterling £GBP) to our GBP account with Lloyds bank.
 The prices in our price list are fixed in £GBP.
-Please ensure that you cover all the costs of money exchange, bank transfer, etc. and that you make payment into the correct ij tours limited bank account (the details are on the invoice).
+Please ensure that you cover all the costs of money exchange, bank transfer, etc. and that you make payment into the correct IJ tours limited bank account (the details are on the invoice).

 Other applications for refunds will be considered individually and will only be accepted in exceptional circumstances.
 Please see “Cancellation” below for a list of cancellation fees payable.
 We cannot give refunds for late arrival, early departure, absence during a course or change of programme.